-These Valentines Bars are delicious Blondies made with M&M's.
-They're a fun Valentines day treat everyone will love.
+These Valentine's Bars are delicious Blondies made with M&M's.
+They're soft and gooey with a delicious pop of chocolate from the M&M candies.
+They're a fun Valentine's day treat everyone will love.

 We love some blondie bars in our house hold.
 Did you know blondies where actually created before brownies?